Samsung/tizen-docs/docs/application/design/wearable/structure/widgets.md

 -   **Filling empty widgets**

     Some widgets need to be filled with content by users.
-If you’re creating one of these, include an “Add” button, instead of leaving the screen completely empty.
+If you're creating one of these, include an "Add" button, instead of leaving the screen completely empty.

     <img src="media/5.2.4_1-800x165.png" width="601" height="123" />